chaluvadis/dotnet-prune/CONTRIBUTING.md

 # Contributing to dotnet-prune

-Thank you for your interest in contributing to **di-navigator**!
+Thank you for your interest in contributing to **dotnet-prune**!
 We welcome contributions from everyone, especially during Hacktoberfest.
 Please follow the guidelines below to participate and make your experience smooth and enjoyable.

 ## How to Contribute